ll-sc/microsoft-graph-docs/api-reference/beta/api/planneruser_list_delta.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Retrieves changes to Planner objects which a user is [subscribed](../resources/planner_overview.md#Delta) to.
+Retrieves changes to objects that the user is [subscribed](../resources/planner_overview.md#track-changes--delta--) to.

 For a high-level conceptual overview, see [Use delta query to track changes in Microsoft Graph data](../../../concepts/delta_query_overview.md).

-This method allows your application to track changes to a user's Planner accessible objects over time.
+This method allows your application to track changes to objects that the user can access from within Planner over time.

-The return value of this method is a collection of Planner objects and may contain any of [plannerbucket](../resources/plannerbucket.md), [plannerplan](../resources/plannerplan.md), or [plannertask](../resources/plannertask.md).
+The return value of this method may contain hetergenous types of objects from Planner.

 ## Permissions